 Utah Trappers Association Fur Sale

 The annual Utah Trappers Association Fur Sale is typically held the second Friday and Saturday in February.
-Please visit utahtrappers.org/events.html near the end of 2022 to confirm the dates and details of the 2023 fur sale. raccoon, red fox or striped skunk.
+Please visit utahtrappers.org/events near the end of 2024 to confirm the dates and details of the 2025 fur sale.